-- 1. Find that the continued emergency use for an additional period not to exceed one year of operation for a total term of operation of four years of a portion of the Department of Recreation and Parks' (RAP) Arroyo Seco Park located at Arroyo Drive and Avenue 60, Los Angeles, California 90042 (Los Angeles County Assessor's Parcel No. 5492-021-900) as a temporary homeless shelter site is consistent with the use of a portion of Arroyo Seco Park for park purposes; - Approve the extension of the emergency use of the CD14 Tiny Homes Village Project (Project), as further described in the summary of this Report and as previously approved in Board Report 21-065 (Attachment 1), for an additional period not to exceed one year of operation; - 3.
-Authorize RAP's General Manager or designee to issue a right-of-entry (ROE) permit, as needed, to the Department of Public Works, Bureau of Engineering (BOE), Department of General Services (GSD), or other City departments for the operation, security and maintenance of the Project for a period not to exceed one year of operation;
+- Find that the continued emergency use for an additional period not to exceed one year of operation for a total term of operation of four years of a portion of Eagle Rock Recreation Center located at 7570 Figueroa Street, Los Angeles, California 90041 (Los Angeles County Assessor's Parcel Nos.
+5691-017-803, -902, -904) (Project Site) as a temporary homeless shelter, is consistent with the use of a portion of Eagle Rock Recreation Center for park purposes; - 2.
+Approve the Council District 14 Eagle Rock Recreation Center Tiny Homes Village Project (Project), as further described in the Summary of this Report and as previously approved in Board Report No. 21-105, for an additional period not to exceed one year of operation; - Authorize RAP's General Manager or designee to issue a Right-of-Entry (ROE) permit to the Department of General Services and/or any designated City Department for the operation, security, and maintenance of the Project for a period not to exceed one year of operation;

-- 4. Direct RAP staff to include provisions in any ROE permit issued pursuant to this Report that require the City Administrative Officer to provide the Board of Recreation and Park Commissioners with a written and verbal report with performance review information of the Project every six months.
-The report data shall be drawn from information and metrics already collected, including, but not limited to the number of client intakes, the number of clients exits, the number of client housing placements, shelter occupancy, and other pertinent information requested by RAP; - 5.
-Determine the Project is statutorily exempt from CEQA under Public Resources Code Section 21080.27 and Government Code Section 65660(b) applicable to City low barrier navigation centers, Government Code Section 8698.4(a)(4) governing homeless shelter projects under a shelter crisis declaration, and Public Resources Code Section 21080(b)(4) and State CEQA Guidelines, Article 14 of the California Code of Regulations Section 15269(c) as specific actions necessary to prevent or mitigate an emergency; - 6.
-Request BOE to file a Notice of Exemption (NOE) with the Los Angeles County Clerk and the California Office of Planning and Research; and - 7.
+- 4. Direct RAP staff to include provisions in any ROE permit issued pursuant to this Report that requires the City Administrative Officer to provide the Board of Recreation and Parks Commissioners with a written and verbal report with performance review information of the Project every six months.
+The report data shall be drawn from information and metrics already collected, including, but not limited to: the number of client intakes, the number of client exits, the number of client housing placements, shelter occupancy, and other pertinent information requested by RAP; - 5.
+Determine the Project is statutorily exempt from CEQA under PRC Section 21080.27.5, applicable to leasing, providing financial support, constructing, operating, or contracts to provide services related to low barrier navigation centers; PRC Section 21080.10(c) applicable to contracts providing services to people experiencing homelessness; and Government Code Section 8698.4(a)(4) governing homeless shelter projects under a shelter crisis declaration by a city and applicable to lease, conveyance, encumbrance, financial assistance, contract to provide services for people experiencing homelessness on city or county leased or owned land; - 6.
+Request Bureau of Engineering (BOE) to file a Notice of Exemption (NOE) with the Los Angeles County Clerk and the Governor's Office of Land Use and Climate Innovation; and, - 7.
 Authorize RAP staff to make technical corrections as necessary to carry out the intent of this Report.